omardebbagh/trade-ideas/README.md

 # Trade Ideas Research

 ## Overview
 This repository serves as a collection of trade ideas based on current markets across different asset classes, primarily focused on Equity Derivatives but also including FX, Rates, and Credit markets.
-The ideas range from purely discretionary trades based on relative value analysis to more systematic/semi-systematic strategies leveraging quantitative models.
+The ideas range from purely discretionary trades and relative value analysis to more systematic/semi-systematic strategies leveraging quantitative models.

 ## Objectives
 The purpose of this repository is to: